[navigation]

 Beauty tech trends enable more consumer touchpoints.
 Smart applications with quizzes and skin analyzers, newsletters with virtual try-ons, engaging interaction on websites, communication with AI-powered chatbots, and image experiments with augmented reality create a new beauty space for consumers in a metaverse.

-Virtual try-on enables new brand interactions through social commerce, in-store and online.
+Virtual try-on enables new brand interactions through social commerce, in-store, and online.
 Many companies install smart mirrors in their shops to let consumers discover new make-up and hair color and then share their looks on social media.

 Big Data is Watching You

-Big data is among boosting beauty tech trends.
+Big data is among the boosting beauty tech trends.
 Although its implementation is not so visible to consumers as virtual try-on or virtual reality, global beauty brands know how it can revolutionize their product and service development and marketing strategy.

 More and more beauty brands adopt data collection, analysis, deep learning, and machine learning to invent new products or re-imagine existing ones.
 They gather this information via surveys, quizzes, customer engagement, behavior, online trending inquiries, and how people interact with brands.